craftcms/docs/docs/commerce/4.x/addresses.md

 ```

 ::: tip
-The `saveAddress*` properties are only applicable to logged-in users who created addresses directly on the cart.
-Setting these options to `true` if the user selected an address from their [address book](#auto-fill-from-address-book) has no effect.
+The `saveAddress*` properties are only applicable to customers who created addresses directly on the cart.
+Setting these options to `true` if a _registered_ customer selected an address from their [address book](#auto-fill-from-address-book) has no effect.

 Guests’ addresses are automatically saved to their customer account when [registering at checkout](customers.md#registration-at-checkout). <Since product="commerce" ver="4.3.0" feature="Auto-saving guest address when registering at checkout" />
 :::